What is FOGSA?

 There are a number of ways that you can become involved:

 1. You may wish to be part of the Committee – this does need you to be able to commit to attending 3-4 meetings a year and being an integral part of organising events.
 We have our Annual General Meeting in September at which the Committee for the year is elected.
 You can either come along to that to join the Committee or contact us at any time.

-2. We always need volunteers to help during events to supervise children or man stall so you can offer your time in that way.
+2. We always need volunteers to help during events to supervise children or man stalls, so you can always offer your time in that way.

 Please use this contact form to get in touch - it send a direct email to the FOGSA team.
 Volunteers are really appreciated, whether you're interested in joining the committee or volunteering to help at a single event.